Goreli/DKMCPPM/20191112/perm_gen/README.md

 ### CLI for str-perm-gen
 str-perm-gen [input_string] [max_num_perm]
  * input_string - the string to generate permutations of;
  * max_num_perm - the maximum number of permutations to generate and output.
-If this parameter is not specified then the application will generate and output all possible permutations.
+If this parameter is not specified then the application generates and outputs all possible permutations.

 If there are no command line arguments specified then the application prints its usage instructions.